AI Regulatory Tracker

 State

-Utah HB 452, signed by Gov. Cox and effective May 7, 2025, requires suppliers of AI mental health chatbots to provide clear disclosures about AI capabilities and limitations.
-The law establishes consumer protection standards and requires transparency about data usage and algorithm decision-making in mental health contexts.
+Utah HB 452, signed by Gov. Cox and effective May 7, 2025, requires suppliers of AI chatbots to provide clear disclosures about AI capabilities and limitations.
+The law establishes consumer protection standards and requires transparency about data usage and algorithm decision-making.
+Originally focused on mental health applications, scope extends to consumer-facing chatbots generally.

 January 2025